 Marc B. Nathanson was named to the first BBG by President Clinton in 1995 and served until 2002.
+He served as the chairman from 1998 to 2002.
 He came to the board as Vice Chairman of Charter Communications, the nation’s fourth largest cable television operator, serving more than six million subscribers throughout the United States.
 Mr. Nathanson’s career in the cable TV industry spanned decades and in 1982 he was elected a member of “Cable Pioneers.”
 He has served on the boards of the Annenberg School of Communications at the University of Southern California, UCLA’s Anderson School of Management and UCLA’s Center for Communications Policy.
 He later became Chairman of Mapleton Investments LLC and Mapleton Capital Management LLC, a vice chairman of the National Democratic Institute and a member of the Council on Foreign Relations.
 Mr. Nathanson is a former member of the Albanian-American Enterprise Fund.

 Tom C. Korologos was named to the board by President Clinton in 1995 and served until 2001.
 Mr. Korologos came to the board as President of Timmons & Company, a government relations consulting firm and later served as US Ambassador to Belgium from 2004 to 2007.
 A former journalist in Salt Lake City and New York City, he previously served as the Chairman of the United States Advisory Commission on Public Diplomacy and as a member of the Board of Directors of the International Media Fund.
 He is the former Chief of Staff to U.S. Senator Wallace F. Bennett and a White House Assistant to Presidents Nixon and Ford.